 “Fields and particles instruments on the Cassini spacecraft have revealed that Enceladus powers a huge plume of water ice particles and dust grains, the dominant source of Saturn’s E ring,” said Marcia Burton, magnetospheres and plasma science investigation scientist at NASA’s Jet Propulsion Laboratory.
 “Our first indication of the plume's presence was from observations of how Saturn's magnetic field was deflected.”

-Puzzlingly, the rotation rate Cassini measured was slower than that measured 25 years earlier by the Voyager spacecraft, and the period has varied since Cassini arrived at Saturn.
+Puzzlingly, the rotation rate Cassini measured was slower than that measured 25 years earlier by the Voyager spacecraft, and that rate varied during Cassini's 13 years orbiting Saturn.
 Since an actual slowing of the giant planet's rotation was highly unlikely, scientists had a mystery on their hands.
 Various ideas have been proposed; some scientists suggested that material blasted into space by the geologic activity on Enceladus was to blame.
 Apparently Saturn's magnetic field is slowed down as it drags through the ring of particles that litter the orbit of Enceladus.
 Other scientists have suggested that this strange signature originates in the upper atmosphere or ionosphere.

 “Measurements from Cassini have totally changed our understanding of Saturn’s magnetosphere, yet many questions still remain,” said Burton.